 The Surrey Agreed Syllabus for Religious Education was developed between October 2016 and May 2017 and became the statutory syllabus for RE in all Surrey schools (maintained and voluntary controlled) from 1 September 2017.
 The syllabus has to be revised every five years by statute and will therefore be revised again in 2022.
 Please click on the Agreed Syllabus to access the main syllabus and resources website.

 All schools are now required by Ofsted to publish their school's curriculum, which includes RE, on their school website.
-SACRE's good practice guide for websites can be accessed in the 'Resources' section.
+SACRE's good practice guide for RE on websites, and other guidance, can be found on the Surrey SACRE support page.
 Please note that RE is statutory for all pupils in all schools (subject to parental withdrawal) and that secondary schools, including Academies and Free Schools, should publish how they are meeting the requirement for statutory RE at KS4 if it is not delivered through the GCSE curriculum.

 RE in Academies and Free Schools